ToniRincon/PracticalMachineLearning/PracticalMachineLearning.md

 ```

 The size of columns are reduced to 53.
-Also near zero variance predictors are removed, but are is no pressence of near zero variance predictors.
+Also near zero variance predictors are removed, but are is no pressence of near zero variance predictorsin the remaining columns.

 ```r